kissmetrics/km-support/_posts/2016-01-11-click-to-track.md

 Click to Track currently works on websites and may work for web apps depending on how your app is developed.
 Click to Track works best in Chrome and Firefox browsers.

 Safari browser users may need to change their security settings to allow Click to Track to load iFrames in the browser.
-To do this, go to Settings -> Privacy and change Cookies and website data to Always allow.
+To do this, go to *Settings -> Privacy* and **change *Cookies and website data* to Always allow**.

 ![Safari Security Settings][12]